Deux-Montagnes, Quebec: Community associations

+The Lions Club

 The Deux-Montagnes Lions Club is part of the service club organization Lions Club International.
 The Lions Club International was founded in 1917 by Melvin Jones and today has 1.35 million volunteers in more than 46,000 clubs.
 Its mission is to "empower volunteers to serve their communities, meet humanitarian needs, encourage peace and promote international understanding through Lions clubs."

-- 4 Korners Family Resource Center
+4 Korners Family Resource Center

 The 4 Korners Family Resource Center is a non-profit organization that seeks to provide English resources for children, adults and seniors in the Laurentian region.
 The services offered by 4 Korners are information, referrals, interpretation, accompaniment and support.